-In both study years, early development of floral structures increased the probability of being attacked by the predator within all populations where the predator was present (Table 3, Appendix S3).
+In both study years, early development of floral structures increased the probability of being attacked by the predator within all populations where the predator was present (Table 3), although the strength of this relationship was different among populations (Appendix S2).
 The probability of being attacked was higher also in plants with higher number of flowers in 2011, but the effect of flower number differed among populations in 2010.
 Shoot height did not influence probability of attack in 2010, and in 2011 the effect differed among populations.
-Also the number of eggs per plant was correlated with phenology and flower number within populations, but relationships varied among populations in both study years (Table 3, Appendix S3).
-Multigroup path-analyses revealed significant among-population differences in trait-fitness relationships (Appendix S4, Tables S4.1-2).
-Nevertheless, models fitted for each population and year consistently identified effects of phenology on fitness mediated by seed predator preference for early-flowering plants (Appendix S4, Tables S4.3-5).
+Also the number of eggs per plant was correlated with phenology and flower number within populations, but relationships varied among populations in both study years (Table 3, Appendix S4).
+Multigroup path-analyses revealed significant among-population differences in trait-fitness relationships (Appendix S5, Tables S5.1-2).
+Nevertheless, models fitted for each population and year consistently identified effects of phenology on fitness mediated by seed predator preference for early-flowering plants.
 Direct effects of traits on fitness were less consistent.
+Considering together models with the probability of predator attack and with interaction intensity, the direct effect of phenology on fitness was significant or marginally significant in 30% of the models in 2010 and in 0% in 2011, while the indirect effect mediated by the seed predator was significant or marginally significant in 35% of the models in 2010 and in 50% in 2011 (for detailed results, see Appendix S5, Tables S5.3-5).

-The probability of P. alcon presence increased significantly with increasing abundance of Myrmica ants in the population (Fig. 2A).
+The probability of P. alcon presence increased significantly with increasing abundance of Myrmica ants in the population (Fig. 2).
 Although there were populations with high ant abundance where P. alcon was absent, ant abundance was rarely low in populations where it was present.
-In populations where the butterfly was present, neither the proportion of plants with P. alcon eggs nor the mean number of eggs per plant was related to ant abundance (Fig. 2B and C).
+In populations where the butterfly was present and in both study years, neither the proportion of plants with P. alcon eggs nor the mean number of eggs per plant was significantly related to ant abundance in linear regressions (results not shown).

 DISCUSSION

 In this study, we have shown that the butterfly pre-dispersal seed predator P. alcon shifts the direction of phenotypic selection on flowering phenology in its host plant G. pneumonanthe.
 In the absence of the seed predator, phenotypic selection favored earlier flowering.
 Because P. alcon preferentially attacked earlier-flowering individuals within populations, selection favored later flowering in populations where the predator was present.
-Butterfly-mediated selection on host plant flowering phenology, in turn, did depend on community context, i.e., the incidence of the predator in host plant populations increased with the abundance of the host ants.
+Butterfly-mediated selection on host plant flowering phenology might, in turn, be dependent on the community context, as the incidence of the predator in host plant populations increased with the abundance of the host ants.